MITgcm/MITgcm/doc/examples/examples.rst

 :numref:`sec_eg_tank`.
 The other examples follow the same general structure as the tutorial examples, see below.
 All example experiments are located in subdirectories under the directory :filelink:`verification`.
-A complete list of experiments, with brief description, is provided in section xx.
+A complete list of experiments, with brief description, is provided in :numref:`subsec_add_expts`.

 Each example experiment directory has the following subdirectories: